Alprostadil, Prostaglandin E1 (PGE1) 10 and 20 micrograms

 your thumb and forefinger.

-the plunger to squeeze the air bubbles out, ensuring that at least one drop of solution comes out of the needle.
+Push the plunger to squeeze the air bubbles out, ensuring that a drop of solution comes out of the needle.

-14. Continue pushing until the plunger is exactly at the right mark for your dose.
-Your doctor will have shown you your correct
+Continue pushing until the plunger is exactly at the right mark for your dose.
+Your doctor will have shown you where this

 DO NOT USE THE NEEDLE IF IT IS BENT.

-4. Hold the head of your penis with your thumb and forefinger and squeeze gently.
+Hold the head of your penis with your thumb and forefinger and squeeze gently.
 The injection site will then bulge out.
-Stretch

-your penis tightly against your thigh so that it does not slip during the procedure.
-If you are uncircumcised the foreskin
+Stretch your penis tightly against your thigh so that it does not slip during the procedure.
+If you are uncircumcised the

-5. Clean the injection area with an alcohol swab.
-Put the swab on one side.
+Clean the injection area with an alcohol swab.
+Put swab on one side.

-6. Hold the syringe between your thumb and index finger.
+Hold the syringe between your thumb and index finger.
 Do not press on the plunger.
-Gently rest needle on the penis.
-With a
+Gently rest the needle on the penis.

-steady, continuous motion, insert the entire length of the needle at a 90° angle into the injection site.
+With a steady, continuous motion, insert the entire length of the needle at a 90 degree angle into the injection site.

 Withdraw the needle from your penis.
 Apply pressure to the injection site for at least 5 minutes with the alcohol swab or